Soviet democracy: In Germany and the Weimar Republic

 In January, the Spartacus League and others in the streets of Berlin made more armed attempts to establish communism, known as the Spartacist uprising.
 Those attempts were put down by paramilitary Freikorps units consisting of volunteer soldiers.
 Bloody street fights culminated in the beating and shooting deaths of Rosa Luxemburg and Karl Liebknecht after their arrests on 15 January.
 With the affirmation of Ebert, those responsible were not tried before a court-martial, leading to lenient sentences, which made Ebert unpopular among radical leftists.

 The National Assembly elections took place on 19 January 1919.
 In this time, the radical left-wing parties, including the USPD and KPD, were barely able to get themselves organised, leading to a solid majority of seats for the MSPD moderate forces.
 To avoid the ongoing fights in Berlin, the National Assembly convened in the city of Weimar, giving the future Republic its unofficial name.
 The Weimar Constitution created a republic under a semi-presidential system with the Reichstag elected by proportional representation.
 The parliamentary parties obtained a solid 80% of the vote.

 During the debates in Weimar, fighting continued.
 The Bavarian Soviet Republic was declared in Munich, but was quickly put down by Freikorps and remnants of the regular army.
 The fall of the Munich Soviet Republic to these units, many of which were situated on the extreme right, resulted in the growth of far-right movements and organisations in Bavaria, including Organisation Consul, the Nazi Party, and societies of exiled Russian Monarchists.
 Sporadic fighting continued to flare up around the country.
-In eastern provinces, forces loyal to Germany's fallen Monarchy fought the republic, while militias of Polish nationalists fought for independence: Great Poland Uprising in Provinz Posen and three Silesian Uprisings in Upper Silesia.
+In eastern provinces, forces loyal to Germany's fallen monarchy fought the Republic, while militias of Polish nationalists fought for independence: the Greater Poland uprising in the Prussian Province of Posen and three Silesian Uprisings in Upper Silesia.